 People often wonder whether to focus outreach and justice efforts locally or globally.
 At Brentwood, we do a little of both, and we begin in the neighborhood.
 For example, our Community Garden provides hundreds of pounds of free, healthy, locally grown produce to the Crosslines food pantry every year, which in turn feeds hundreds of local families in need of healthy nutrition.
 We also support a number of local agencies.
 At the same time, we sponsor a village in Temoa, Nicaragua that provides healthcare, food, schooling, and micro business loans (through the Rainbow Network).
 More than anything, whether it’s local or global (all people have the same worth), we try to maximize our energy and resources toward affecting change on a systemic level, as opposed to only giving toward charity (charity is important but it’s just a stop gap measure).

 It’s important to point out that even as we partner with people of faith, we also partner with people of good faith who may not necessarily identify as religious and may not share all of the same beliefs.
-What’s important to us is the spreading of love and justice in this world, whether it specifically emerges in one or more religious contexts or not.
+What’s important to us is the spreading of love and justice in this world, whether it specifically emerges in religious contexts or not.
 As a church, we locate our commitments through the teachings of Christ (Matthew 25:34-40 names this well), but we don’t believe love and justice are confined to the teachings of Christ.
-The beauty of the kind of love that Christians believe Jesus embodied is that it breaks down all boundaries that try to limit it, including religious boundaries.
+The beauty of love is that it breaks down all boundaries that try to limit it, including religious boundaries.
 And there is always more love to come.
 As human beings, whether we identify as religious or not, we’re just trying to catch up to the beauty and wonder of love that beckons, inspires, and transforms.

 “The greatness of a community is most accurately measured by the compassionate actions of its members.” – Coretta Scott King, modern day civil rights leader